EpinelPS/EpinelPS/README.md

 If the game does not get past the title screen, open an issue and send %appdata%\..\LocalLow\com.proximabeta\NIKKE\player.log file.

+Note that this was tested with the latest version (122.8.20c)

 ## Progress
 Stage, character, and story information is saved and works, as well as player nickname.